Office Add-ins development lifecycle

 Design a fast and fluid user experience that is consistent, easy to learn, with primary scenarios that require only a few steps to complete.
-Depending on the purpose of the app, make use of third party APIs or web services.
+Depending on the purpose of the add-in, make use of third party APIs or web services.

-Create an XML manifest file based on the apps for Office manifest schema.
+Create an XML manifest file based on the Office Add-ins manifest schema.

-You can specify the context, based on the current message or appointment, under which your app is relevant and you would like Outlook to make it available for use in the user interface.
-You should also decide the devices that you want the app to support.
+You can specify the context, based on the current message or appointment, under which your add-in is relevant and you would like Outlook to make it available for use in the user interface.
+You should also decide the devices that you want the add-in to support.
 In the manifest, specify the context as activation rules and the supported devices.

 Install and test the add-in.

 Publish the add-in.

-You can submit the app to the Office Store, from which customers can install the app.
-In addition, you can publish task pane and content apps to a private folder app catalog on SharePoint or to a shared network folder, and you can deploy a mail app directly on an for your organization.
-For details, see Publish your app for Office.
+You can submit the add-in to the Office Store, from which customers can install the add-in.
+In addition, you can publish task pane and content add-ins to a private folder add-in catalog on SharePoint or to a shared network folder, and you can deploy a mail add-in directly on an for your organization.
+For details, see Publish your Office Add-in.